aymansah/Robot-Arm-webapp/README.md

 Phase2: Connect the Front end with a database, save user input `(done)`
 ***
-Phase3: Retrieve user input, to connect to the hardware `(done)`
+Phase3: Retrieve user input, to connect to the hardware `(done)` Please make sure you click on save before clicking ON, so that you retrive the last saved motor values.